liljenstolpe/id-baker-dcnet/src/draft-baker-openstack-ipv6-model-03.md

 and is derived from
 the MAC address space specified in SLAAC {{RFC4862}}
-However, the MAC address provided by
-          the OpenStack Controller differs from an IEEE 802.3 MAC Address.
+However, the MAC address provided by the OpenStack Controller differs from an IEEE 802.3 MAC Address.

 Walking through the details, an IEEE 802.3 MAC Address {{MAC}}
-consists of two single bit fields, a 22 bit
-          Organizationally Unique Identifier (OUI), and a serial number or other NIC-specific identifier.
+consists of two single bit fields, a 22 bit Organizationally Unique Identifier (OUI), and a serial number or other NIC-specific identifier.
 The intention is to create a globally unique address, so that the NIC may be used on any LAN in the world without colliding with other addresses.

-          <figure anchor="MAC"
-                  title="Ethernet MAC Address as specified by IEEE 802.3">
-            <artwork align="center"><![CDATA[

 ~~~~
  0       8       16      24      32      40